wikimedia/mediawiki-extensions-Wikibase/docs/adr/0020-wikibase-compatibility-with-mediawiki-master.md

 We want to give 3rd party Wikibase users regular 6 monthly releases.

-MediaWiki release are currently not that regular; in part due to delays caused by the Covid-19 pandemic.
+MediaWiki release are currently not that regular.

 We intend to produce new Wikibase features on a more regular basis than 6 monthly and we want these to be available to users as soon as possible.
 Both for users to benefit from new features but also to shorten our development feedback cycles.